shubhsiro/audiobook/README.md

 # audiobook
-This is a simple python3 application to convert text to speech from pdfs.
+This is a simple python3 application to convert text to speech from a PDF.